 A secured credit card is quite different from a regular card in that you have to fund the card with your own money to get a line of credit.

-If you are over 18 years of age, you can get approved for a secured credit card by making cash collateral deposit.
+Those over 18 years of age can get a secured credit card by making a cash collateral deposit.
 That deposit becomes the credit line for your card.
 This means, if you deposit $1,000 in the account, you can charge up to $1,000 on your card.
 While your deposit will not earn you any interest, nor does it give you the benefit of credit, it offers you an excellent option for building credit.

 How To Use Your Secured Credit Card To Build Credit